 Part IV — Western Australian Industrial Appeal Court

-85. Constitution of Western Australian Industrial Appeal Court
+85. Constitution of Court

 (1) The Court by the name “Western Australian Industrial Appeal Court” established under the repealed Act is, under that name, hereby continued in existence under and subject to this Act.